AmitKus/Notes/_notes/_09_Model_Merging.md

 Conceptually, we layout all the layers in sequential order (i.e., all layers in the i-th model followed by those in the i + 1-th model) and repeat them r times, the indicator array then manages the inclusion/exclusion of layers.
 If $I_i > 0$ we include the layer corresponding to index i in the slots in the merged model, otherwise we exclude it.
 Consequently, our search space is reduced to $2^T$ , which is still large, but tractable for evolutionary search.

+#### Merging in both spaces

+it is possible to first apply PS merging to a collection of models, and then put back this merged model in the collection and apply DFS merging from this enlarged collection.

 ### Resources
 - [HF: Merge models](https://huggingface.co/blog/mlabonne/merge-models)